Ngawang Namgyal (Rinpungpa): Cultural efforts

-In spite of his varying political fortunes, Ngawang Namgyal was reputed to be a prominent albeit haughty warrior and scholar.
+In spite of his varying political fortunes, Ngawang Namgyal was reputed to be a prominent and haughty warrior, and scholar.
 He engaged in the so-called five lesser sciences and sixty-four arts (literary skills, astronomy, performing arts, etc.).
-He introduced the custom of wearing cloths and ornaments of the ancient Tibetan kings (the rinchen gyencha custom) during larger ceremonies at Rinpung.
+He re-introduced the custom of wearing clothing and ornaments after the style of the Tibetan Empire's kings (the Rinchen Gyencha custom) during larger ceremonies at Rinpung.
 The renowned large silk painting of Ngak Drupma was made during his time.
 His son Ngawang Jigme Drakpa lauded his father in the highest term as a highly respected and handsome person who attracted the yoginis and exchanged smiles and glimpses.
-He credited him as an ornament of the Three Worlds and a Dharma King (chokyi gyalpo).
+He credited him as an ornament of the Three Worlds and a Dharma King (Chokyi Gyalpo).
 According to the Zhigling namthar of Sogdogpa, Ngawang Namgyal died in 1544.
 The Karmapa arranged for funds for his funerary rites.
 Other information suggests that Ngawang Namgyal was engaged in warfare in 1547 and still alive in 1551.
 In 1554, when the Karmapa hierarch Mikyö Dorje stayed in Tsari, he was requested to say dedicatory prayers for the deceased Rinpungpa lord Rinchen Wanggyal, otherwise unknown.
 It has been suggested that this alludes to Ngawang Namgyal.
 However, the Rigpa dzinpai phonya indicates that Rinchen Wanggyal was in fact a son of Ngawang Namgyal.
-The late ruler is otherwise credited with three sons of whom the eldest, whose name is unsure, died early.
-The other two, Dondup Tseten Dorje and Ngawang Jigme Drakpa succeeded their father although the details are obscure.
-After them the power of the Rinpungpa came to an end.
+The late ruler is otherwise credited with three sons, the eldest of whom died early.
+The other two, Dondup Tseten Dorje and Ngawang Jigme Drakpa succeeded their father, although the details are obscure.
+After these sons, the leadership of the Rinpungpa lineage came to an end.